streamlineddesigns/Sparse-Mixture-of-Experts/README.md

 The performance gains were dramatic.
 Low end devices went from unplayable to smooth.
 On a mid range PC, my stress test scene previously capped at 30 complex obstacles before becoming unplayable.
 After integrating spatial hashing, hundreds of obstacles ran without performance loss.

 ### Procedural Content Generation
-Another project emerged: procedurally generating levels for Color Switch.
+Another project emerged: procedurally generating levels for Color Surge.
 The number of times I returned to the drawing board was staggering, though the final solution seems straightforward in retrospect.

-Levels in Color Switch are categorized as easy, medium, or hard, each containing a specific number of obstacles.
+Levels in Color Surge are categorized as easy, medium, or hard, each containing a specific number of obstacles.
 Each obstacle has unique configurations: colors, colliders, names, and more.
 A level designer manually determined which obstacles appeared in each level.

 ### Obstacle Encoding
 Automating this required analytical thinking.
 To use obstacles in an algorithm, I needed to encode them into a computable format.
 Rather than referencing obstacles by name, I assigned each a numeric ID (1–3000), then cast that ID to a character.
 Each obstacle now had a single character representation that was both human readable and computationally useful.